DSaWarni/dsawarni.github.io/content/publication/preprint/index.md

 ---
-title: "Evaluation Cross-Layer attention in multiplex networks for link prediction."
+title: "Evaluation of Cross-Layer attention in multiplex networks for link prediction."
 authors:
 - admin
 date: "2024-10-25"